keerthianand22/country-intelligence-automation/README.md

 ## Achievements

-- Successfully supported decision-making for strategic teams
+- Developed during internship with a **Fortune 500 major American defense contractor**
-- Presented as a case study at **INFORMS 2025 Analytics+ Conference**
+- Presented at **INFORMS 2025 Analytics+ Conference**
-- Contributed to the firm’s submission for the Future Edelman Impact Award
+- Contributed to the firm’s submission for the **Future Edelman Impact Award**